hashicorp/terraform-provider-awscc/docs/resources/iotevents_detector_model.md

 Optional:

 - `payload` (Attributes) Information needed to configure the payload.

-By default, AWS IoT Events generates a standard payload in JSON for any action.
+ By default, ITE generates a standard payload in JSON for any action.
 This action payload contains all attribute-value pairs that have the information about the detector model instance and the event triggered the action.
-To configure the action payload, you can use `contentExpression`. (see [below for nested schema](#nestedatt--detector_model_definition--states--on_exit--events--actions--dynamo_d_bv_2--payload))
+To configure the action payload, you can use ``contentExpression``. (see [below for nested schema](#nestedatt--detector_model_definition--states--on_exit--events--actions--dynamo_d_bv_2--payload))
 - `table_name` (String) The name of the DynamoDB table.

 <a id="nestedatt--detector_model_definition--states--on_exit--events--actions--dynamo_d_bv_2--payload"></a>